gtroiani/MultCorSKL/README.md

 1. `token_id`: unique token identifier within the conversation
 2. `speaker`: speaker `code` as it can be found in [`metadata/participants.csv`](metadata/participants.csv)
 3. `iu_type`: intonation contour of the iu according to the DFT conventions found in [`DFT-notations.md`](DFT-notations.md)
-4. `tu_id`: progressive identifier assigned to transcription units
+4. `tu_id`: progressive identifier assigned to translation units
+5. `iu_id`: progressive identifier assigned to intonation units
-5. `span`: portion of the original DFT-style transcription containing the token
+6. `span`: portion of the original DFT-style transcription containing the token
-6. `form`: orthographic form of the token.
+7. `form`: orthographic form of the token.
 This differs from the `span` as special symbols are stripped out.
-7. `type`: one of
+8. `type`: one of
    - `linguistic`: everything that is considered to be a content linguistic token
    - `paraverbal:` used for transcribed non verbal behaviors, such as laughing or sighing
    - `unknown` that identify unintelligible spans in transcription
-8. `features`: the column collects a list of word-level features derived from the transcription in DFT format.
+9. `features`: the column collects a list of word-level features derived from the transcription in DFT format.
 More specifically:
-9. `align`: alignment features for the first and last token of each TU, through `AlignBegin` and `AlignEnd` features expressed in seconds
+10. `align`: alignment features for the first and last token of each TU, through `AlignBegin` and `AlignEnd` features expressed in seconds

 ## How to cite